ychong4/ychong4.github.io/Activity 2/SentimentWebsite/Readme.md

 # Personal Website

-**Overview**: The purpose of setting this website up is to explore the application of various machine learning algorithms on Natural Language Processing, Computer Vision and Time Series.
+**Overview**: This website up is set up to explore the application of various machine learning algorithms on Natural Language Processing, Computer Vision and Time Series.
 (More to come).

 Link: https://yaowhuichong.com/

 ## Natural Language Processing
 **1. Sentiment Analysis:** This is a sentiment analysis feature where some NLP models are used to analyze the sentiment in a sentence, whether it is a positive or negative sentiment.
+When the user upload csv file for analysis, the sentiment distribution plot and word cloud can be generated and can be downloaded.

 GitHub Link: https://github.com/ychong4/ychong4.github.io/blob/master/Activity%202/NLP/sentiment_analysis/Readme.md